-To continue the legacy of responding quickly and nimbly, centering and following the leadership of people who are most directly impacted, including people of color, women, and the LGBT community, we are reviving our Critical Response Fund.
-Given the political moment, the fund will provide organizations with funding to protect, empower and support community members in this time of heightened racism, homophobia, transphobia, sexism and xenophobia.
-In addition, we seek to support work that expands our notions of what is possible and is oriented towards building the world that we need, through new and unconventional movement collaborations and coalitions that bridge issues and sectors.
+To continue the legacy of responding quickly and centering the leadership of people who are most directly impacted, including people of color, women, the LGBT community, we are encouraging current grantees to apply for the Critical Response Fund.
+Given the political moment, the fund will provide organizations with funding to protect, empower and support community members in this time of crisis.
+In addition, we seek to support work that radically reimagines community care, expands our notion of what is possible, and orients toward building the world we need.

 Funding requests can be for the following:

 - Unexpected policy changes that place community members in harm’s way, and that require an immediate response

 - Forward-thinking initiatives focused on long-term transformation, new experiments in building the world that we want

-Applicants may request between $3,000 - $10,000.
-Prioritization of organizations with budgets of $300,000 or less.
+- Applicants may request between $3,000 - $10,000.
+Organizations with budgets of $300,000 or less will be prioritized.

-Grants to be used within 6 months.
+- Funding should be used within 6 months.